OilProducts/codex_mcp/README.md

 ## FastMCP server

-Run the asynchronous wrapper as an MCP server with `codex-mcp-async` (exposes stdio by default).
+Run the asynchronous wrapper as an MCP server with `codex-async-mcp` (exposes stdio by default).
 The server provides five tools:

 - `codex_async_start` launches a Codex job and returns `{job_id, cursor, status}`;